Overview

 Doctor Philosophy

-Characterizing Multi-Physics of Enhanced Carbon Dioxide Mineralisation in Ultramafic Rock under In Situ Conditions
+Characterizing Multi-Physics of Enhanced Carbon Dioxide Mineralization in Ultramafic Rock under in-situ Conditions

 Principal Advisor